 How to “manage up” to start using this framework with your boss

 If you’ve ever had a 1-1 and you walked away thinking “that was a waste of time” or “that didn’t go well” or you want to make sure any 1-1 you hold in the future is effective, you need to listen to this episode.

 Email me to let me know how this new framework worked for you: firstname.lastname@example.org

-Take the free quiz: Are you in the right career? and get a free bonus guide by going to www.melissamlawrence.com/quiz.
+Take the free quiz: Are you in the right career? and get a free bonus guide to help you know what your next step should be.

 Rate, Review, and Subscribe in Apple Podcasts

 If you are loving the podcast, please consider rating and reviewing my podcast!
 This helps me support more people — just like you — get happier in their career and their life by making the show more visible.

 Click here, scroll to the bottom, tap to rate with stars, and then select “Write a Review.”
 Let me know what you loved most about the episode!

 Also, if you aren’t already, be sure to subscribe to the podcast.
 If you’re not subscribed you can miss out on any bonus episodes!
 Subscribe now!

 Welcome to Navigating Your Career, the only podcast that blends personal development, professional skills and psychology to help you get happy at work and live the life you want.
 If you want to stop feeling stuck and start feeling better, this is the place for you.
 I’m your host, Melissa Lawrence.